Age-related features of the pelvic bones. Age-related features of the pelvis

 Limbs in children

-Replacement of milk teeth with permanent ones
+Replacing baby teeth with permanent ones

 In the first period (from eruption to 3-3.5 years), the teeth are closely spaced, the bite is orthognathic ( upper teeth cover the lower ones by one third) due to insufficient development of the lower jaw, there is no wear of the teeth.

-In the second period (from 3 to 6 years), the bite becomes straight, physiological gaps appear between milk teeth (as preparation for the eruption of permanent, wider teeth) and their wear.
+In the second period (from 3 to 6 years), the bite becomes straight, physiological gaps appear between the milk teeth (as preparation for the eruption of permanent, wider teeth) and their wear.

 where: X is the number of permanent teeth, n is the child’s age in years.